Techtonica/curriculum/react-js/react-part-1-intro.md

 ### Check for Understanding

-Open one of your codepens from the lesson.
+Open one of your CodePens from the lesson.
 Pretend you are in an interview, and the interviewer is asking you to point out different parts of the code.
 Point to it and say a few things you notice about it, like if it reminds you of something in JS, HTML or CSS.
 - [ ] Which function renders your webpage?
 - [ ] Where in the HTML does the React component render?